45+ TypeScript Generics Interview Questions 2025: Constraints, Utility Types & Patterns

 type B = UnwrapPromise<Promise<number>>; // number

-Here's another example that extracts the element type from an array:
+Here's an example that extracts the element type from an array:

 type ElementType<T> = T extends (infer U)[] ?
 U : never;